-Fees are paid to Almaden for services provided by key management pursuant to the Administrative Services Agreement between Azucar and Almaden, as further described below.
+- (1) Fees are paid to Almaden for services provided by key management pursuant to the Administrative Services Agreement between Azucar and Almaden, as further described below. - (2) Includes share-based payments relate to incremental fair value of stock options repriced as a result of the Plan of Arrangement.